dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

-Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`quadratic model` (QM) and (2) Solve the QM with a D-Wave solver.
+Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`quadratic model` (QM) and (2) Solve the QM with a D-Wave sampler.
 This example formulates the bin-packing problem as a :ref:`constrained quadratic model <cqm_sdk>` and uses the :class:`~dwave.system.samplers.LeapHybridCQMSampler` to find good solutions.